Hamdi-Benamer/MarketHub-Platform/README.md

 Note: Currently the backened deployment is on pause due to usage limits.
 Thus meaning it will not function as intended.
-Feel free to explore the code \n
+Feel free to explore the code.

 Note: This project was a collaboration between Hamdi and Karim

 # MarketHub